DO YOU KNOW WHAT YOUR MISSIONARY IS DOING?

 Is the Mission Strategy Biblical?

 This is perhaps the least understood component of a competent missionary.
-Churches must send men and women who can reject the unsound philosophies of ministry that are currently employed in missions.
-Ordinary church members or even church elders might not know about without significant reading and help from experienced missionaries.
-Mission strategies like the insider movement, church planting movements, and various philosophies of ministry that get employed to reach “oral cultures.”
+Churches must send men and women who can reject unsound philosophies of ministry that are currently employed in missions.
+Ordinary church members or even church elders might not know about many of these without significant reading and help from experienced missionaries.
+Mission strategies like the insider movement, rapid church planting movements, and various ways employed to reach “oral cultures” are damaging.
 Both a sending church and a missionary candidate need to have some convictions about these practices before they choose an agency and certainly before they leave for the field.
 These convictions should be formed alongside elders and trustworthy missiologists.
 Churches and candidates should avoid mission agencies and teams that use the strategies and philosophies they believe unsound.
 This seems obvious, but it’s followed less often than you think.

 I once attended a regional conference for missionaries.
 A researcher presented a paper in which he interviewed Muslim converts about what was most crucial in their coming to faith.
 The top two survey answers were reading the Bible with a Christian and having a personal relationship with a Christian.
 And yet, the leaders of the conference persisted in saying that the most important thing for workers in the region to focus on was to pray for Muslims to have more dreams and visions of Jesus.
 I was dumbfounded.
 These workers were being taught to chase deficient and unbiblical strategies.
 Meanwhile, our ministry was seeing much fruit because, month after month, Christians were simply engaging people in Bible study in the context of a relationship.